yohplala/oups/_sources/indexing.rst.txt

 Decorated class can have any number of attributes (also named *fields*), but only of types ``int`` or ``str``.

-If an attribute is a ``@sublevel``-decorated class, it is necessarily positioned in last.
+If an attribute is a ``@sublevel``-decorated class, it is necessarily positioned last.

 ``@toplevel`` decorator provides attributes and functions which are used by a ``ParquetSet`` instance to